 Attachment D contains information from a variety of reports.
 Incidents reported after 1981 were compiled in occurrence reports (RFETS 1981-2005) by RFP management.
 Over 10,000 pages of reports have been located at the Rocky Flats Reading Room in Westminster, Colorado.
-Certain incidents involving radiation exposure to workers that required submittal of bioassay samples. relatively significant exposure, or involving more than one employee have been included in Attachment D. The list should not be considered comprehensive for the following reasons:
+Attachment D includes certain incidents involving radiation exposure to workers that required submittal of bioassay samples or more than one employee.
+The list should not be considered comprehensive for the following reasons:

-- 1. Many occurrence reports, numbered sequentially for each building and year, were found to be missing from the available collection at the Rocky Flats Reading Room, the only known repository at this time.
+- Many occurrence reports, numbered sequentially for each building and year, were found to be missing from the available collection at the Rocky Flats Reading Room, the only known repository at this time.
 Some of the reports might have been reserved for security reasons or because they contained classified information.
 Others are missing all but the first page, which does not provide sufficient detail to determine whether an exposure occurred.
 Note that the reports do not contain information that would identify the individual(s) involved.
-Only the supervisor/report authors are identified in the incident reports. - 2.
+Only the supervisor and report authors are identified in the incident reports. - 2.
 It is not known whether all incidents of potential interest to dose reconstruction are captured in the reports.
 All available records were searched but it is possible that other incident reports are located elsewhere.
 Also, reports from the 1980s appeared to capture only occurrences that could have resulted in employee exposure to radiation, but reports from the 1990s captured any off-normal occurrence, from accidental radiation exposure and replacement of worn or defective equipment to employee disputes and procedural violations that did not involve any radiation exposure.
-Given the different reporting requirements through the years, a different number of reportable events are documented. - 3.
-There was a lag time between incident reporting (usually done guickly) and reporting of bioassay results (due to processing).
-It is possible that an exposure was not captured in an occurrence report because bioassay results were not provided in the incident report or in a follow-on report.
+Given the different reporting requirements through the years, a different number of reportable events are documented.